 There is a special directory name:

-_, which creates a dynamic route.
-The undercore means that there will be dynamic params in that particular place of given route.
+_ (the underscore) that creates a dynamic route.
+The undercore means that there will be /dynamic params/ in that particular place of given route.

 The directory structure of

 posts/_/ designates that in the URL it is possible to have any chain of characters after

 /posts/.
 In other words, any route prefixed with

 /posts/ is possible, and the rest of it will be considered as a /param/.